 Respond to merchant needs

-Not everyone is a confident writer, but everyone can improve their content by making sure it responds to the needs of merchants.
+Not everyone is a confident writer, but everyone can improve their content by making sure it responds to the needs of their audience.
 Keep in mind that real people rely on Shopify every day to run their businesses.
 The product, feature, or app you’re building can make a big difference to the people using it.
 Take some time to learn about who they are, what they need, and the language they use.

-- Only use industry-standard terminology when you have reason to believe it will improve merchant understanding.
+- Only use industry-standard terminology when you have reason to believe it will improve understanding.
 Spend time researching what words people use, rather than defaulting to what corporations call things.

 - Edit unnecessary or repeated words.